TRACKER LAUNCH DATE ASTRONOMY SPACEX CONTROVERSY FAQ REFLECT ORBITAL

 Znamya-2.5 target (1999)

-Intended magnitude before deployment failure.
+Intended magnitude before deployment failure — brighter than Znamya-2 due to larger 25m mirror.
 Comparable to a moderately bright star

 3–5